bluxmit/mkdocs-magicspace-website/docs/pages/home/home.md

 </div>
 <div class="features" markdown="block">

-- [X] All-in-one tool to develop and deploy documentation website
+- [X] All-in-one tool to develop and deploy documentation websites
 - [X] Completely free and open-source
 - [X] Designed to make collaboration easy
 - [X] Use the full set of extended markdown features